 The kind of cases and clients you want are up to your firm to decide.
 That said, there are universal qualities that high quality clients share: they’re organized and motivated, possess strong evidence, and have the potential for a large settlement.
 Your intake department needs to know how to verify these details quickly on the initial intake call.
 Identifying cases you want in real time is necessary, but can be challenging.
 Our law firm can have 100 intake calls coming in most business days, often in rapid succession.
 We have to be organized and mobile to identify and sign the cases we want.

-Because you don’t know when high value clients will call, you also need to be able to identify the priority inquiries you receive after hours, and respond immediately to them.
-Great cases can come in on nights and weekends, but the injured person is not likely to patiently wait for a return call.
-They’ll probably leave the same message with several law firms and sign up with the first firm to answer their questions and reassure them that they are the right choice.
-Speed of response matters outside of business hours, and knowing which cases are likely to be good ones allows you to focus on those instead of wasting energy chasing cases you don’t want.
+Because you don’t know when high value clients will call, you need to be able to triage the inquiries you receive after hours.
+Identify the priority calls and respond immediately to them.
+Great cases can come in on nights and weekends, and the injured person is not likely to patiently wait for a return call.
+They’ll probably leave the same message with several law firms and sign up with the first firm to reassure them that they are the right choice.
+Speed of response matters outside of business hours.
+Knowing which cases are likely to be good ones allows you to focus on those instead of wasting energy chasing cases you don’t want.

 Once your intake department identifies a case you want, you need to reassure the caller you are interested in the case and focus on signing them up.
-Potential clients want to know if they have a case, and whether the law firm is interested in representing them—so tell them so on the initial call if possible.
+Potential clients want to know if they have a case, and whether the law firm is interested in representing them.
+Tell them on the initial call if possible.
 If it takes too long for the client to get answers or if they have to wait on a call back, they are likely to call someone else.
 Many injured people will call three to four law firms until they get the first satisfactory experience.
-If you can gain their confidence and reassure them this is a case you want and are able to expertly handle, they usually will end their search and sign with you.
+You can gain their confidence and reassure them this is a case you want and are able to expertly handle.
+At this point, they usually will end their search and sign with you.

-There are times, however, when you are not sure you want a case, and you need more information about the caller, the incident, or their insurance situation first.
+There are times, however, when you are not sure you want a case.
+Before you decide, you first need more information about the caller, the incident, or their insurance situation.
 A great intake department excels at getting this information quickly so that you can make the decision on whether you want the case or not.
 Again, if you take too long or seem indecisive to your caller, you will probably lose most valuable cases.
-Those with bad cases will have a hard time finding someone to take their case, so they will likely still be waiting for you—but that’s not much consolation.
+Those with bad cases will have a hard time finding someone to take their case.
+They will likely still be waiting for you—but that’s not much consolation.

 #4: Great Intake Departments Excel at Workflow Management

-Intake at its heart is a business process—the more you can clarify which steps to take when and how to respond to different situations, the more cases you can handle and the more revenue you will earn.
+Intake at its heart is a business process.
+The more you can clarify which steps to take and when and how to respond to different situations, the more cases you can handle.
+The more cases you handle, the more revenue you will earn.
 In short, great intake departments excel at workflow management.

 #5: Great Intake Departments Find Cases Clients Didn’t Know They Have

 One more reason to listen closely to your potential clients on intake calls is you can help them find cases they didn’t know existed.
 Sometimes callers call about one legal problem, but they also have another claim they would never find without your help.
-For example, recently someone called our firm complaining their landlord did not maintain their apartment in good condition, which was exacerbating respiratory problems.
-That apartment maintenance case wasn’t of interest to us, but our follow-up questions revealed the caller’s underlying respiratory problems were caused by mesothelioma.
+For example, recently someone called our firm complaining their landlord did not maintain their apartment in good condition.
+This neglect was exacerbating respiratory problems.
+That apartment maintenance case wasn’t of interest to us, but our follow-up questions revealed something interesting.
+The caller’s underlying respiratory problems were caused by mesothelioma.
 We signed the asbestos-related mesothelioma case and estimate that it will be worth over a million dollars.

 The challenge with these hidden cases is they aren’t always easy to recognize.
-You need a combination of well-trained staff who will listen for the right terms on the phone, and smart legal software that can recognize keywords in case records and alert you to follow up.
-When we were unable to find software that did this, we developed our own intake software and designed it to do so by parceling out data.
+You need a combination of well-trained staff who will listen for the right terms on the phone.
+You also need smart legal software that can recognize keywords in case records and alert you to follow up.
+When we were unable to find software that did this, we developed our own intake software.
+We designed it to do so by parceling out data.

 Finally, great intake departments need to be able to go back and search their databases to find cases that develop over time.
-For instance, when medical products like knee implants get recalled, mass torts can appear that could earn significant payouts for your clients after you’ve already spoken with them or taken their case.
+For instance, when medical products like knee implants get recalled, mass torts can appear that could earn significant payouts for your clients.
+This can certainly happen after you’ve already spoken with them or taken their case.
 Your intake department needs to be able to search its records and find callers who have a good chance of meeting the criteria for the new mass tort opportunity.
-If we find that a mass tort exists for a type of knee implant, we can instantly search our records to find clients with knee injuries, knee surgeries, and/or knee replacements—and then market to them.
+If we find that a mass tort exists for a type of knee implant, we can instantly search our records to find clients with knee injuries, knee surgeries, and/or knee replacements.
+We can then market to them.
 That allows us to inexpensively find new cases that our clients didn’t even know they had without spending another dollar on ads.

 Prioritize Intake to Power Your Firm’s Future

 As your firm works to perfect your marketing strategy, you cannot neglect your intake team’s role in signing new clients.
-Invest in the training, practices, and technology you need for your intake department to fulfill its potential in growing your firm for the future.
-The result is the powerful one-two punch of marketing and intake working hand-in-hand to establish your firm’s reputation as the best in your jurisdiction.
+Invest in the training, practices, and technology you need for your intake department to fulfill its potential.
+This will allow you to grow your firm for the future.
+The powerful one-two punch of marketing and intake working hand-in-hand can help establish your firm’s reputation as the best in your jurisdiction.

-A smoothly-running intake department can take your firm a long way, but it’s definitely not the end of the story in law firm efficiency.
+A smoothly-running intake department can take your firm a long way.
+However, it’s definitely not the end of the story in law firm efficiency.
 In my next post in this series, I’ll take a closer look at the art and science of running your cases better and faster.